david-yu/leroy-jenkins/README.md

 # jenkins-docker

 A project to build docker images using Jenkins within a docker container. docker-compose is not working in thie setup.
-Reference: http://container-solutions.com/running-docker-in-jenkins-in-docker/
+Reference: http://container-solutions.com/running-docker-in-jenkins-in-docker/ and https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/.

 ## Build application using Jenkins